Novalnet-AG/prestashop-payment-integration-novalnet/README.md

 - WeChat Pay
 - Trustly
 - Blik
-- Payconiq
 - TWINT

 ## More information
-Find more about PrestaShop module on: https://www.novalnet.de/site_pdf/IG-Prestashop_8.0.1-8.2.1_novalnet_13.1.0.pdf<br>
+Find more about PrestaShop module on: https://www.novalnet.de/site_pdf/IG-Prestashop_1.7.8.0-9.1.1-4.0_novalnet_13.2.0.pdf<br>
 To test our demo shop, please visit: https://prestashop.novalnet.de

 ## Installation
-Follow the below steps to install the <a href="https://www.novalnet.com/modul/prestashop-payment-module"> Prestashop payment module</a>.
+Follow the below steps to install the <a href="c"> Prestashop payment module</a>.
-1. Download the payment module for prestashop from <a href="https://addons.prestashop.com/en/payment-card-wallet/27259-novalnet-payment.html"> here</a> or <a href="https://www.novalnet.de/kontakt/sales"> contact us</a>.
+1. Download the payment module for prestashop from <a href="h9.1.1-4.0l"> here</a> or <a href="https://www.novalnet.de/kontakt/sales"> contact us</a>.
 2. Upload and install the module in the shop admin panel.
 3. Configure the API keys in the Administration portal.
 4. Enable and activate the payment methods from <a href="https://admin.novalnet.de/"> Novalnet Admin Portal</a>.